10 Fast Ways To Stop Farting Now

-Another thing to be aware of is your beverages of choice.
+Another thing to be aware of is your beverage of choice.
 If you are a heavy soda drinker, this is going to follow along with the same concept of chewing gum.
-With each sip of that soda you take, you’ll be sucking back air, leading to the formation of gas.
+With each sip of that soda you take, you’ll be sucking back air, forming gas.

 Stick to plain water instead.
 Keeping hydrated by drinking 9-10 glasses of water per day can actually help lower your chances of being gassy.